veixq9/UfO/README.md

 here is the code to the 'index' website which is served by 'com.github': https://github.com/veixq9/indexes

-'github' itself implements the 'git' protocol, which is a system for managing data versioning.
+'github' itself reifies the 'git' protocol, which is a system for managing data versioning.

 i suggest looking into the following for online management of group discussions & chats: https://revolt.chat/